| Program start date | Application deadline |

 Bachelor of Border Management

-The Bachelor of Border Management from Charles Sturt University gives you the technical skills and knowledge to thrive in an industry with a range of exciting opportunities.
+The Bachelor of Border Management from Charles Sturt University gives students the technical skills and knowledge to thrive in an industry with a range of exciting opportunities.
 This unique, high-quality, flexible course addresses practical customs and border management issues for a global market.

 Key Information

-- Study mode and sessions: Online
+- Study Mode and Sessions: Online

 - Duration: Minimum time - 3 years, Maximum time - 6 years

-- Entry score: 60
+- Entry Score: 60

-- Indicative fees:
+- Indicative Fees:

-- Course points and codes: Credit Points: 192, AQF: Level 7
+- Course Points and Codes: Credit Points - 192, AQF - Level 7

-- Additional information: Integrated Industry connections, Professionally accredited course
+- Additional Information: Integrated Industry connections

 Why Study with Us?